 Lindsay Hawdon is a writer of travel, adventure and fiction.
 On leaving school, she spent three years travelling around Europe, Africa and India, hitching rides and sleeping under canvas.
-She has since travelled to over seventy countries and writes regularly for The Sunday Times, the Sunday Telegraph, The Australian and The L.A Times.
+She has since travelled to over eighty countries and writes regularly for The Sunday Times, the Sunday Telegraph, The Australian and The L.A Times.

 Her travel column “An Englishwoman Abroad”, began in the Sunday Telegraph in 2000 and ran for seven years.
 Throughout that time she travelled to every continent, ventured across every terrain, experienced every climate, writing stories about her experiences and the people she encountered along the way.